AnyLog-co/documentation/deployments/Docker/Prerequisites.md

 newgrp docker
 ```

-3. Log into AnyLog docker in order to Download the image
+3. Log into AnyLog docker in order to Download the image.
+If you do not have login credentials for our Docker hub, feel
+free to <a href="mailto:info@anylog.co?subject=Request Docker access">send us a message</a>.
    * Docker Password: **XXXX-XXXX-XXXX-XXXX**
 ```commandline
 # log into docker for access to AnyLog